rostro36/Notes/Big Data/Week 02/02_questions.md

 	- No **C**onsistency: Just return your store/garbage.
 	- No **A**vailabilty: It takes forever.
 	- No **P**artition-tolerance: There is no partitioning.
-- What is incremential scalability?
+- What is incremental scalability?
 	- It is the scalability behaviour of adding more machines; you should be able to add/remove one(or more) machines at a time without much penalty.

-- Symmetry vs. Heterogenity?
+- Symmetry vs. Heterogeneity?
 	- both if possible
 	- Symmetry means every system has the same responsibilities; there is no clear master.
-	- Heterogenity allows that servers have different CPUs/hardware, but still in the same ballpark (e.g. 8GB vs 16 GB, not 4 KB).
+	- Heterogeneity allows that servers have different CPUs/hardware, but still in the same ballpark (e.g. 8GB vs 16 GB, not 4 KB).
 They have more/less load according to their exact hardware.
-	- Nodes are symmetric in responsibilities but heterogenous in loads.
+	- Nodes are symmetric in responsibilities but heterogeneous in loads.

 - R+W>N
 	- **N** amount of replicates in the system.